d2l-ai/d2l-en/chapter_install/install.md

 If everything went well up to now then you are almost there.
-If by some misfortune, something went wrong along the way, please check the following:
+If something went wrong, please check the following:

 1. That you are using `pip` for Python 3 instead of Python 2 by checking `pip --version`.
 If it is Python 2, then you may check if there is a `pip3` available.
 2. That you are using a recent `pip`, such as version 19.